 - Music storage isn't standard

 From offering two different sizes to making music storage a standard feature, there are a lot of positive upgrades here.
-Both editions provide you with a solid all-around fitness smartwatch that's going to meet the needs of most casual lifestyle athletes.
-If you were a fan of the Vivoactive 3, you'll certainly appreciate all the features that come with the new model.
-It's got a hefty price tag, but it may just be worth it for all that you get this time around.
+Both the Vivoactive 4 and 3 offer a solid fitness tracking experience that will satisfy the needs of most casual athletes.
+If you were a fan of the original Vivoactive 3, you'd certainly appreciate all the features that come with the newer model.
+It's not the cheapest Android smartwatch, but it may just be worth it for all that you get this time around.
+It's easily the better choice as far as features are concerned.

-Like its predecessor, the new model comes with an always-on transflective display.
+Like its predecessor, the Vivoactive 4 has a sunlight-visible, transflective display.
 However, you'll now have two buttons on your watch instead of one.
-The upper right button is for selecting, stopping, and starting while the lower right button is for going back and lapping.
+The upper right button is for selecting, stopping, and starting, while the lower right button is for returning to the previous menu and lapping during workouts.
+There are multiple third-party Garmin Vivoactive 4 bands, but both models come with a silicone band.

 ---|---|---|